 The internet of the connected business cards

-Although I have criticized in “The abuse of shocking headlines in IoT or how many stupid things will be connected ?” the use of catchy headlines of Internet of Things, I could not resist use it in this paragraph.
-Should I add this post in my list of Silly IoT headlines?
+Although I have criticized in “The abuse of shocking headlines in IoT or how many stupid things will be connected ?” the use of catchy headlines of the Internet of Things, I could not resist using it in this paragraph.
+Should I add this post to my list of Silly IoT headlines?

 Digital devices, such as smartphones doesn’t necessarily make it any easier or faster to give someone your business contact information.

 I am happy that I did not find connected business cards among any of the 9 Everyday Items We Never Want to Have Connected to the Internet.

 The idea of Connected business cards is not new neither original.
 MOO offers a high quality printed Business Cards, embedded with an NFC chip that triggers digital Actions.
 With one tap of a Business Card+ (against an NFC enabled device), you can display your chosen information – like your website, or online shop or downloadable app.
 The company allows adding easily a QR code in business cards,